 Sukerbuyc is one of the long standing chocolate shops in Brugge, the pralines are made in the atelier just behind the shop.
 They sell a more classic range of good quality.
 They have a great coffee- and tea-house just across the street: The Proeverie, with an English style decor.

 V-Chocolatier by Sweertvaegher is the oldest artisanal chocolatier, making pralines since 1933.
 They swear by dark and milk-chocolate, white chocolate is considered not to be real chocolate here.
-It is a small but classy little shop close to the main square.
+They moved from their old location to one of the shopping streets in Bruges.

 Spegelaere is the chocolatier where the locals go.
 So if you are looking for the place locals love for their chocolate, this is it.
 A bit away from the main tourist track but on a street with many other shops worth discovering.